hermeznetwork/docs/docs/faq/coordinators.md

 There is no limit to the number of registered Coordinators.
 Becoming a Coordinator is entirely permissionless via an auction process and it will be enabled shortly after launch.

-Although the first coordinator will be the Hermez Boot Coordinator which will forge blocks when there are no alternative bids in the auction, it’s important for us that the market for coordinators becomes open over time.
+Although the first Coordinator will be the Hermez Boot Coordinator which will forge blocks when there are no alternative bids in the auction, it’s important for us that the market for coordinators becomes open over time.

 ### How is the Coordinator Node selected?